astockwell/server-backups-duplicity-s3/README.md

 ========================================

 Bash script to backup a LAMP server to Amazon S3 with [Duplicity](http://duplicity.nongnu.org/), including MySQL databases.
-Duplicity is "_[an] Encrypted bandwidth-efficient backup using the rsync algorithm_", and an amazingy simple backup tool that works with Amazon S3.
+Duplicity is _[an] Encrypted bandwidth-efficient backup using the rsync algorithm_, and an amazingy simple backup tool that works with Amazon S3.

 This script was reasonably tested to work on a CentOS 5.7 MediaTemple DV server, but should work elsewhere.